Saud-Almshrafi/Employee-Management-System/README.md

 - **List:** To store the list of employees.
 - **HashMap:** To associate departments with employees.
 - **PriorityQueue:** To manage tasks based on priority.
-- **TreeNode:** To represent the organization's hierarchy as a tree structure.

 ## UML Diagram
 ![UML Diagram](UMLdigram.png)